Analysis | Years of the White House obscuring health information add instability at a tricky moment

 All of this contributes to an unusual amount of uncertainty about the president’s health in a normal moment.
 Now, with Trump having contracted covid-19, a dangerous and mostly untreatable disease — in the middle of his reelection campaign, no less — it becomes far more problematic.

-It will be difficult to take at face value any assertions about Trump's condition as the disease runs its course.
-It will similarly be difficult for Trump to resist wanting to return to the campaign trail, regardless of how he's feeling or how contagious he might be.
-If the White House assures the public that Trump's been cleared to once again hold fundraisers or to resume his regular schedule, one would be justified in treating that claim with skepticism.
-Any assertion about Trump's health will need to clear a higher bar for confirmation than normal given how often the administration has both obscured information about Trump.
+It will be difficult to take at face value any assertions about Trump’s condition as the disease runs its course.
+It will similarly be difficult for Trump to resist wanting to return to the campaign trail, regardless of how he’s feeling or how contagious he might be.
+If the White House assures the public that Trump has been cleared to once again hold fundraisers or to resume his regular schedule, one would be justified in treating that claim with skepticism.
+Any assertion about Trump’s health will need to clear a higher bar for confirmation than normal given how often the administration has both obscured information about Trump.

 And, of course, because of its willingness to pressure health experts in particular to offer optimistic assessments about the pandemic.
 Over and over, the government agencies running the response to the pandemic have faced pressure from the White House to make the situation seem less stark.
 Pressure to limit the number of tests being completed or to make it easier to open schools has increased skepticism about any pronouncement from the government.

-One has to wonder what would have happened had Bloomberg not uncovered Hicks's positive test, which was conducted Thursday morning.
-The president continued his schedule as normal despite her diagnosis — and despite perhaps not feeling 100 percent himself, according to Bloomberg's Jennifer Jacobs.
-That included a closed-door fundraiser at Trump's private club in New Jersey on Thursday.
+One has to wonder what would have happened had Bloomberg News not uncovered Hicks’s positive test, which was conducted Thursday morning.
+The president continued his schedule as normal despite her diagnosis — and despite perhaps not feeling 100 percent himself, according to Bloomberg’s Jennifer Jacobs.
+That included a closed-door fundraiser at Trump’s private club in New Jersey on Thursday.
 Business as usual, as best he could.

 If the Hicks diagnosis hadn’t become public, when, if ever, would we have learned about Trump’s?